Chart Color Schemes

 Docklands features a more urban dwelling mix with significant apartment living, with ownership patterns similar to the broader region

-Docklands' dwellings, as per the latest Census, consisted of 0.5% houses and 99.5% other dwellings (semi-detached, apartments, 'other').
-Compared to Melbourne metro's 2.2% houses and 97.8% other dwellings.
-Home ownership in Docklands was at 12.6%, with mortgaged dwellings at 18.6% and rented ones at 68.8%.
+Docklands' dwelling structures, as per the latest Census, comprised 0.5% houses and 99.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Melbourne metro's 2.2% houses and 97.8% other dwellings.
+Home ownership in Docklands stood at 12.6%, with mortgaged dwellings at 18.6% and rented ones at 68.8%.
 The median monthly mortgage repayment was $2,000, higher than Melbourne metro's average of $1,962.
 Median weekly rent in Docklands was $411, compared to Melbourne metro's $396.
 Nationally, Docklands' mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing